Robb-Fr/blog/index.md

 Systems and specialized in cybersecurity with a minor in educational sciences.

-I am currently working on my master's thesis about developing a WireGuard based company usable VPN solution!
+I am currently working at e-Xpert Solutions, a Swiss cybersecurity company, on application security related topics.

 ## Contact